Short Attention Span Sum Up:

 Girl push-up rant

 I hate girl push-ups with a passion of a thousand hell-fires.
-I feel emasculated when asked to do a “girl version” of a push-up because they make you look like a crippled mermaid, they’re kinda weak, and I’m also not a girl anymore.
-For those of you who don’t know what a girl-push up is, a.k.a. modified push-up or knee push-up, please reference the picture above.
+I feel emasculated when asked to do a “girl version” of a push-up because they make you look like a crippled mermaid, they’re kinda weak, and I’m also not a girl anymore (I’m a dang old lady).
+Perhaps in our somewhat enlightened age, you have not heard the term girl push-up, a.k.a. modified push-up or knee push-up, please reference the picture above.
 And if you’ve only heard them referenced as modified push-ups good for you, I have not been so lucky.

 Normally I don’t like the idea of associating the word “girl” with anything negative.
 But I really don’t like being told to do “girl” things when I’m a grown woman.
-Just like I hate it when I first work out with a trainer and he/she attempts to give me the pastel pink weights that are 2 lbs, without asking about my abilities, just because I’m a woman.
+Just like I hate it when I first work out with a trainer and he/she attempts to give me the 2 lb pastel pink weights, without asking about my abilities, just because I’m a woman.
 How do you think a man would feel if he was asked to do “boy push-ups” or was immediately handed pastel blue weights?

-The issue with GPUs is that they aren’t push-ups.
+The issue with GPUs is that they don’t increase strength in the same muscles required for an O.G. (original gangsta for all my older readers) pushup.
 Therefore, if your goal is to strengthen the muscles necessary to eventually perform a push-up, you’ll never get there by doing GPUs.
 It’s like trying to increase your endurance as a runner by walking.

-To drive my point home a bit better, here’s a list of the muscles (not using their technical names) utilized during a regular push-up:
+To drive my point home a bit better, here’s a list of the muscles utilized during a regular push-up: